serpent213/prettier-plugin-fusion/README.md

 # Prettier plugin for Neos Fusion/AFX files

+_ALPHA SOFTWARE – HANDLE WITH CARE!_

-This repository bootstraps a Prettier plugin that understands Neos Fusion/AFX syntax through the [`ts-fusion-parser`](https://jsr.io/@sjs/ts-fusion-parser).
+This is a Prettier plugin that understands Neos Fusion/AFX syntax through the [`ts-fusion-parser`](https://jsr.io/@sjs/ts-fusion-parser).
 The parser is production proven (it powers the Neos Fusion VS Code extension) and can parse Fusion code, embedded AFX markup, and inline EEL expressions.